 While many sectors are finally bouncing back from the pandemic, some are still struggling to fill lost positions.
 As noted in our March blog, Are teachers dropping out of the job market?, there is a clear labor crisis in the education sector, with demand rising by more than 2,600% since March 2021.
 In addition, 54% of teachers are likely to leave teaching within the next two years.
 But in health care, COVID-19’s impact is unparalleled.
 Seeing the effects of the pandemic first-hand has taken its toll: One in five health care workers have recently left their jobs.

 So, how do you engage and inspire health care professionals?

 Health care professionals are already highly motivated; many chose this career because they have a calling to help others.
 But a large number of doctors and nurses have expressed feeling undervalued.
 Investing in improved training and development can help remedy that.
 Feedback mechanisms and open dialogue allow workers to feel heard.
 Extra time off and flexible deadlines help alleviate some of the burnout providers are feeling.

 Mental Health Matters

-To try and stem the big medical exodus, many healthcare systems are beginning to offer retention bonuses, raises, and/or hazard pay.
-In addition, as CareerBuilder recently revealed, companies that list salaries attract eleven times more applications per job than those that don’t.
-Other ways you can attract and retain your healthcare workforce include implementing programs and checkpoints that address their very real mental health concerns:
+To try and stem the big medical exodus, many health care systems are beginning to offer retention bonuses, raises, and/or hazard pay.
+In addition, as CareerBuilder recently revealed, companies that list salaries attract 11 times more applications per job than those that don’t.
+Other ways you can attract and retain your health care workforce include implementing programs and checkpoints that address their very real mental health concerns:

 ● Hold daily meetings to provide timely information, listen to concerns, and learn what your staff need.